A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Fringe Research not Included in this Review

 In the midst of performing this SLR, we encountered studies which passed our initial inclusion criteria, but were eventually excluded based on their lack of a DL implementation.
 This SLR maintains the definition that deep learning models must automatically extract complex, hierarchical features from the data it is given.
 This implies that the data must be subjected to multiple, nonlinear transformations by passing it through multiple hidden layers within a neural network.
 This type of model would exclude certain algorithms that represent more canonical machine learning techniques.
 This hierarchy and definition of deep learning is shared by Goodfellow \etal \cite{Goodfellow2016} in a widely recognized textbook.

 There were two common types of papers we encountered when performing our SLR that we felt deserved a brief introduction and explanation as to why they were not included.
 The first is primary studies which use Word2Vec or some variation of Word2Vec in order to embed some type of sequential data.
 We frequently observed Word2Vec used as a pre-processing or embedding approach in order to draw relationships between textual software artifacts using some form of similarity measure.
-However, we contend that such techniques do not fall within the scope of this SLR, as they do not constitute a sufficiently ``deep'' architecture, and are often used in conjunction with classical machine learning algorithms.
+However, we contend that such techniques do not fall within the scope of this SLR, as Word2Vec does not constitute a sufficiently ``deep'' architecture due to it only having a single embedding layer making it unable to model more complex representations that are normally associated with ``deep'' architecture, and are often used in conjunction with classical machine learning algorithms.
 Thus, including such works in our review would have significantly diluted the body of work that applies true DL techniques to SE problems.